 - Activity during the day affects your sleep.
 Physical exercise impacts sleep quality, with those following the national guidelines of 150 minutes of moderate vigorous activity per week seeing a 65% improvement in sleep quality.
 The reverse is also true – better sleep improves athletic performance!
 If it’s possible for you to exercise outdoors, the effects can be greater for your mental wellbeing – plus, nature and green spaces are also linked to better sleep.

 - Supplements can help.
 Magnesium, which helps regulate melatonin levels, can be helpful.
 You can also take melatonin (don’t worry, it won’t stop your body from naturally producing melatonin; in fact, it will support your body’s production).
+My favorite natural source of melatonin is from the tart organic cherry juice (Apothecherry) by Purium – it is amazing for sleep!
 Lemon balm is wonderful for calming the nervous system before sleep and also has many other added benefits.
 California poppy is also a well-known herb for soothing nerves and helping sleep.
 When taking supplements, be sure they are high quality with a clean manufacturing process.
 I have written extensively about supplements here.
-I would recommend starting with a low dosage and working up to what is recommended on the bottle, and to work with a practitioner.
+I would recommend starting with a low dosage and working up to what is recommended on the bottle, and be sure to work with a practitioner you trust.